 The liver is only able to process small amounts of alcohol at a time.
 For most people, the liver can metabolize approximately one alcoholic drink per hour.

-Any unprocessed alcohol stays in the bloodstream, and this is mainly what causes a person to become intoxicated.
+Any unprocessed alcohol stays in the bloodstream, which causes a person to become intoxicated.

-Alcohol-related liver disease is caused by chronic alcohol use, misuse, and abuse over time that overwhelms and damages liver cells, leaving behind scar tissue that makes it harder for the organ to stay healthy and filter out toxins.
+Alcohol-related liver disease results from chronic alcohol use, misuse, and abuse over time that overwhelms and damages liver cells, leaving behind scar tissue that makes it harder for the organ to stay healthy and filter out toxins.

 Liver Damage From Alcoholism

-Early signs of liver damage from alcohol starts with inflammation.
+Early signs of liver damage from alcohol start with inflammation.

-Unlike other organs in the body, however, an inflamed liver may not cause any pain or discomfort, making it difficult to detect there is a problem unless a person and their physician are specifically testing for inflammation.
+Unlike other organs in the body, however, an inflamed liver may not cause any pain or discomfort, making it difficult to detect a problem unless a person and their physician explicitly test for inflammation.

 Untreated liver inflammation begins to leave behind scar tissue where healthy tissue was once present.

 This early stage of liver disease is known as fibrosis.
 It decreases blood circulation throughout the liver and forces the remaining healthy tissue to work harder.